vnagoshi/template/projects/project-2.md

 <img class="ui image" src="{{ site.baseurl }}/images/sticker-book.png">

-Sticker Book is a Java application in which you can place stickers on a page
+Sticker Book is a Java application in which you can place stickers on a page, save your designs, and interact with your stickers.

+In addition to simply placing stickers, Sticker Book comes with a number of modes and features.
+You can place one sticker at a time, or place as many as you want without stopping.
+You can move your placed stickers and even preview where you are going to place your stickers.